Rewind Part II

-The demon didn’t say anything anymore, instead he shrugged his shoulder.
-Making Kiyro really annoyed that the demon just dangled the bait in front of him and not telling him everything.
-He should’ve known that this was probably a trap, and he fell right into the palms of the demon’s plan.
-If he listened anymore, he would probably get hurt or worse killed.
+The demon didn’t say anything anymore.
+Instead, he shrugged his shoulder.
+Kiyro was annoyed that the demon dangled the bait in front of him, not telling him everything.
+He should’ve known this was probably a trap, and he fell right into the palms of the demon’s plan.
+If he listened anymore, he would probably get hurt or, worse, killed.

 “Did you know what your brother thinks about you?”

-This caught Kiyro’s attention, even though he didn’t want to hear.
+This caught Kyros’ attention, even though he didn’t want to hear it.

 “Got your attention, did I?”
-The demon waltzed around Kiyro’s still in the appearance of Kyle’s body.
+The demon waltzed around Kyros, still in the appearance of Kyle’s body.
 “He hates you and your weak self.
-The self pitying attitude that you seem to have, the facade of supposedly being strong, and especially the ability that you and your mother and grandmother share.”
+The self-pitying attitude you seem to have, the facade of supposedly being strong, and especially the ability you and your mother and grandmother share.”

 Kiyro’s eyes became a thin line as he stared.
 “So?”

 “So?”
-The demon stopped, and stared at Kiyro completely surprised.
+The demon stopped and stared at Kiyro, completely surprised.
 “Ah, yes.
-There was one more thing, he hates that annoying carefree attitude that doesn’t get to riled up.”
+There was one more thing, and he hates that annoying carefree attitude that doesn’t get too riled up.”

 Carefree attitude?
-He wasn’t carefree, instead he was a complete opposite.
-Always thinking about what to do next even if it were something small and trivial.
-He wasn’t fearless, he was always on edge, especially something this fantastical that shouldn’t even be possible in the scientific terms.
+He wasn’t carefree.
+Instead, he was the complete opposite.
+He was always thinking about what to do next, even if something small and trivial.
+He wasn’t fearless.
+He was always on edge, especially something this fantastical that shouldn’t even be possible in scientific terms.

 Curiosity riled up in his thoughts, wondering what he would hear, but he knew he couldn’t trust a demon’s words.
 “Shut up and get out of my brother’s body.”

-“No. I actually like it in here.”
-The demon raised up his hand over his head.
-“Did you know that this is one of his ability?
-Unconsciously allowing spirits to enter his body?
+“No. I like it here.”
+The demon raised his hand over his head.
+“Did you know that this is one of his abilities?
 Though it took a hell of a struggle to win this one.
 Ultimately he lost.
 He was just that weak.”
 The demon scoffed.

-Kiyro knew that his brother wasn’t weak, Kyle was a fighter, a hell of a good one at that.
-Even though they were twins, Kyle won a lot more bouts than him in everything that they fought over.
-He was someone that Kiyro look up too.
+Kiyro knew that his brother wasn’t weak; Kyle was a fighter, a hell of a good one.
+Even though they were twins, Kyle won many more bouts than him in everything they fought over.
+He was someone that Kiyro looked up to.